noramurakozy/SDA_web/index.md

 > Figure 4: The number of trees planted in each year between 1955 and 2022 in San Francisco

 By calculating the standard daviation of the number of trees over the years, we can observe the extent of the difference of number the planted trees compared to the average.
 As standard deviation is the quantity expressing how much the members of a group differ from the mean value for the group, we can conclude here, that for the trees in the *Arbutus Marina* species, the planted trees per year strongly differ from the mean of the yearly count.
 We can notice the same pattern in all the selected species, although in the case of *Ficus microcarpa nitida* it's not that significant.
-The following figure illustrates the average number of planted trees per year by species and their standard deviations as error bars.
-Due to the large selection of tree species (571 unique species in total), we decided to work with the most common species which were introduced earlier in Table 2.
+Figure 5 illustrates the average number of planted trees per year by species and their standard deviations as error bars.
+Due to the large selection of tree species (571 unique species in total), we decided to work with the most common species which were introduced earlier in Table 2, but listed here as well:

+*Focus species:*
+- Prunus serrulata 'Kwanzan' :: Kwanzan Flowering Cherry
+- Ficus microcarpa nitida 'Green Gem' :: Indian Laurel Fig Tree 'Green Gem'
+- Arbutus 'Marina' :: Hybrid Strawberry Tree
+- Magnolia grandiflora :: Southern Magnolia
+- Prunus cerasifera :: Cherry Plum
+- Pittosporum undulatum :: Victorian Box
+- Tristaniopsis laurina :: Swamp Myrtle
+- Lophostemon confertus :: Brisbane Box
+- Metrosideros excelsa :: New Zealand Xmas Tree
+- Platanus x hispanica :: Sycamore: London Plane

 <figure>
   <img src="./images/trees_avg_per_year_std_bar.png" alt="fig5" class="centeredImage" style="width:80%">